kevinhwang91/rnvimr/README.md

 ## Usage

-Use `:RnvimrToggle` to create a Ranger process, and if one exists, `:RnvimrToggle` simply shows or hides the floating window.
+Using `:RnvimrToggle` to create a Ranger process, and if one exists, `:RnvimrToggle` simply shows or hides the floating window.

-Use `:RnvimrResize` to cycle the preset layouts.
+Using `:RnvimrResize` to cycle the preset layouts.

-`Enter` to open a file in Ranger.
+Pressing `Enter` to open a file in Ranger.

 Rnvimr also supports `CTRL-T`/`CTRL-X`/`CTRL-V` key bindingsthat allow you to open up a file in a new tab, a new horizontal split, or in a new vertical split.